cosmos72/hyperluminal-mem/README.md

-   For such purpose, Hyperluminal-mem provides the functions `msize-object-slots`, `mread-object-slots` and `mwrite-object-slots` which automatically obtain the slots of an object (more details below) and call the appropriate function among `msize`, `mread`, `mwrite` on each slot.
+   For such purpose, Hyperluminal-mem provides the functions `msize-object-slots`, `mread-object-slots` and `mwrite-object-slots` which, given the slot names of an object, call the appropriate functions on each slot.

    This allows programmers to implement `msize-object`, `mread-object` and `mwrite-object` with the following six lines of code: